Vahidpro/clean-code-notes/README.md

 Reducing the number of arguments by creating objects out of them may seem like cheating, but it’s not.
 When groups of variables are passed together, the way `x` and `y` are in the example above, they are likely part of a concept that deserves a name of its own.

+## Argument Lists
+Functions that take variable arguments can be monads, dyads, or even triads.
+But it would be a mistake to give them more arguments than that.

+`void monad(Integer... args);`

+`void dyad(String name, Integer... args);`

+`void triad(String name, int count, Integer... args);`